 Ellie still spat up.
 We finally took her to the doctor around the time she was 3 months old and she was given a prescription that saved our lives!
 While it didn’t stop her from projectile spit up all the time, it did help a lot.
 Ellie didn’t cry as much during the days and nights and eventually started sleeping 6-7 hours a night.

 I don’t like quitting.
 I like the feeling I get of setting a goal and accomplishing it.
 So even though I hated pumping, I hated getting up at 3 am to pump, I hated washing all the parts, I hated the twice a week power pump, I did it.
 4 months of exclusively pumping.
 But I look back and I wish I wouldn’t have.
 Mentally, the hours of sitting in that chair feeding and pumping did something to me.
 I wasn’t myself.
 I felt angry a lot.
 I felt like I didn’t have any hobbies & that I wasn’t enjoying motherhood.
-Social engagements stressed me out as I would calculate how much milk for Ellie I would need to bring, if there was going to be a place for me to pump, etc. I didn’t like the person I was and I felt pretty useless.
+Social engagements stressed me out as I would calculate how much milk for Ellie I would need to bring, if there was going to be a place for me to pump, etc. I didn’t like the person I was, sometimes I felt like it would be better if I wasn’t around and I felt pretty useless.
 Thomas would come home from school and work and I would have zero new things to tell him.
 I just felt sad.

 I wish people would stop saying “breast is best”.
 Because I believe fed is best.
 A happy mom who loves her baby is best.
 No one forced me to pump until my baby was 6 months old.
 I chose that, but I believe I chose it because all I had ever heard was that “breast was best” and that if I didn’t do that, I would feel like I didn’t do what was best for my child.